2016 Best Paper Awards

 Keisuke Ejima, PhD, postdoctoral scholar in the UAB Office of Energetics, was awarded best paper by a UAB-based investigator in the area of general statistics.
 His paper, “Observational Research Rigor Alone Does Not Justify Causal Inference”, was published December, 2016 in the European Journal of Clinical Investigation, http://onlinelibrary.wiley.com/doi/10.1111/eci.12681/abstract.

-Himel Mallick, PhD, associate professor in the UAB’s Department of Biostatistics, was awarded best paper by UAB-based investigator in the area of statistical genetics.
+Himel Mallick, PhD, a postdoctoral scholar at Harvard University and the Broad Institute (formerly a PhD student with UAB’s School of Public Health), was awarded best paper by UAB-based investigator in the area of statistical genetics.
 His paper, “EM Adaptive LASSO—A Multilocus Modeling Strategy for Detecting SNPs Associated with Zero-inflated Count Phenotypes” was published March 30, 2016 in Frontiers in Genetics, http://journal.frontiersin.org/article/10.3389/fgene.2016.00032/full.

 Laura Lambert, PhD, Postdoctoral Scholar in UAB’s Department of Genetics, was awarded best paper by UAB-based investigator in the area of obesity or nutrition.
 Her paper, “Increased Trabecular Bone and Improved Biomechanics in an Osteocalcin Null Rat Model Created by CRISPR/Cas9 Technology” was published in the July 28, 2016 issue of Diseases Models and Mechanisms, http://dmm.biologists.org/content/9/10/1169.